kaka-ruto/graphql-on-rails-auth-docs/content/en/tdd-setup.md

 touch .rubocop.yml
 ```

-Add the following to it
+Add a few custom rules for our API

 ```ruby[.rubocop.yml]
 require: